Greenhills, Dublin

-Greenhills is a suburb of Dublin in Ireland.
+Greenhills is a suburb of Dublin, Ireland.
 It is in County Dublin and lies between Kimmage, Tallaght, Ballymount, Templeogue, Terenure and Walkinstown, which the area of Greenhills was historically part of, and includes several residential developments.
 Greenhills is in the Dublin postal district of Dublin 12 and the local government area of South Dublin.

 Name and history

 The area's name comes from the sand-based hills that made up a glacial esker which formed in the area at the end of the Ice Age.

 Greenhills may have housed settlements since at least the Bronze Age, as an urn dating from that time was found in the area in the late 1890s.
 Discovered in a former quarry between the Greenhills Road and St. Columba's Road, this urn is now held by the National Museum of Ireland.
 However, the area was mostly farmland until expansion in the 1950s and 1960s, when new housing estates were built.